nrebel/closer-capitals-streamlit/README.md

-# World Capitals Information App
+# Closer Capitals Streamlit App

 This Streamlit app provides detailed information about world capitals, allowing users to explore cities, find foreign capitals closer to their city than their own capital, and analyze stored requests.
 The app uses a local SQLite database to store data and features dynamic maps created with Folium.